secretstartups/handbook/channel-marketing/index.html.md

    * Feb - July - Plans due Jan 1
    * August - January - Plans due July 1

 The goal is that we eventually have our partners aligned to our planning cycle, but we realize that we need to take into account THIER own planning cycle.
-Should there need to be a different planning cycle cadence to accomodate a Marketing Ready channel partner, this should be clearly documented in the [marketing ready issue](https://gitlab.com/gitlab-com/marketing/channel-marketing/-/issues/new?issuable_template=Channel_Mktg_Ready).
+Should there need to be a different planning cycle cadence to accommodate a Marketing Ready channel partner, this should be clearly documented in the [marketing ready issue](https://gitlab.com/gitlab-com/marketing/channel-marketing/-/issues/new?issuable_template=Channel_Mktg_Ready).

 ### Tactically, how do we plan?
 1. The Channel Marketing Manager is responsible for identifying which of our focus partners are `Marketing Ready`.
-This is done by the CMM completeing a [marketing ready issue](https://gitlab.com/gitlab-com/marketing/channel-marketing/-/issues/new?issuable_template=Channel_Mktg_Ready), indicating that the partner has committed resources to work with GitLab.
+This is done by the CMM completing a [marketing ready issue](https://gitlab.com/gitlab-com/marketing/channel-marketing/-/issues/new?issuable_template=Channel_Mktg_Ready), indicating that the partner has committed resources to work with GitLab.
 2. The CMM builds a strategic plan of campaigns with the Channel partner's marketing contact.
 The team is expected meet on as frequent of a basis as is needed to support the plan.
 At least bi-monthly.
-3. In advance of the due date for the plans (due dates listed above), the CMM is expected to add thier plan direclty into [Allocadia](/handbook/marketing/strategy-performance/allocadia/).
+3. In advance of the due date for the plans (due dates listed above), the CMM is expected to add their plan directly into [Allocadia](/handbook/marketing/strategy-performance/allocadia/).
 Our CMMs need to add their plan into Allocadia as this is where we track our program spend and can run reports based on the various attributes in the Allocadia details panel.
-4. Each camapign run by the CMM should have a [realted issue](https://gitlab.com/gitlab-com/marketing/channel-marketing/-/issues/new?issuable_template=MDF_Campaign ) that further details out with the specific campaign entails.
+4. Each campaign run by the CMM should have a [related issue](https://gitlab.com/gitlab-com/marketing/channel-marketing/-/issues/new?issuable_template=MDF_Campaign ) that further details out with the specific campaign entails.
    * Eventually the creation of this issue will be built out in Allocadia as part of the MDF Epic + issue creation process.
 At this point in time, the CMMs need to manually create this issue.
 All details will need to manually be filled in.
-5. In advance of the quarterly scheuduled QBR, which is run in alignment with [Q1 & Q3 Field Marketing QBR schedule](/handbook/marketing/field-marketing/#field-marketing-planning), the CMM's will complete this [regional deck](https://docs.google.com/presentation/d/10bUd4Zdk1NmbQB_a-JT_bBE5-fnZ7xZ9mElga4kn3-8/edit#slide=id.g1287bf62b57_0_209).
+5. In advance of the quarterly scheduled QBR, which is run in alignment with [Q1 & Q3 Field Marketing QBR schedule](/handbook/marketing/field-marketing/#field-marketing-planning), the CMM's will complete this [regional deck](https://docs.google.com/presentation/d/10bUd4Zdk1NmbQB_a-JT_bBE5-fnZ7xZ9mElga4kn3-8/edit#slide=id.g1287bf62b57_0_209).
 This deck should be shared with the regional partners as well as the CAM.
    * Communication about the campaign should happen in the issues, this google slide deck is for the purpose of the QBR and high level plan sharing.
 Allocadia and the issues are the SSOT.
    * While it is our goal to avoid mid-execution timed campaigns, it is possible to submit for approval mid-planning cycle.
 Should that be the case, you do not need to go back into your QBR deck and add the activity.
-6. On a bi-annual basis (every 6 months) our CMMs are responsibile for creating a [score card](https://docs.google.com/spreadsheets/d/1MuyKcDYMeIdfIcRGSzfLgy0SmGUG8ASPrhb4W0iHxkk/edit#gid=0&range=A1) with our partners.
-We have this score card in order to align around what's mutally important to the success of both of our business and to help with goal setting for future quarters.
+6. On a bi-annual basis (every 6 months) our CMMs are responsible for creating a [score card](https://docs.google.com/spreadsheets/d/1MuyKcDYMeIdfIcRGSzfLgy0SmGUG8ASPrhb4W0iHxkk/edit#gid=0&range=A1) with our partners.
+We have this score card in order to align around what's mutually important to the success of both of our business and to help with goal setting for future quarters.
 This should be built in collaboration with the Marketing Ready Channel partner.

 ### Team Roles and Responsibilities
 * **GEO Channel Director** - Sets the strategy for the region, manages the Channel Account Managers and approves the criteria for Select and Open partner selection in the region.